Joy

 “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off every encumbrance and the sin that so easily entangles, and let us run with endurance the race set out for us.

 Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before Him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.”
-Hebrews 12:1-2 Berean
+Hebrews 12:1-2 BSB

 Yes, Jesus Christ endured the cross but scorned or despised the shame.
-In other words, He did not focus on the suffering or the shame of dying on the cross just like the worst criminals of His day.
-He set His heart on the joy He would bring to humanity by fulfilling what His Father had called Him to do.
-His victory gave Him enduring joy, forever available to us no matter what we are facing.
-We can endure present suffering and affliction, knowing our times of participation in His suffering eventually bring much joy in God’s processing and plan for all.
+He knew it was required for Him to rule and reign at the right hand of the Father’s throne.
+In other words, He did not focus on the suffering or the shame of dying on a cross like the worst criminals of His day.
+He set His heart on the joy of returning to His place with the Father, considering all those He would bring to Father God.
+He had joy in completing the salvation of humanity by fulfilling what His Father had called Him to do.

-His joy is in us with the fullness of His joy developing over time.
-When we see pictures of present-day saints who have endured great suffering and grief, there is noticeable joy in their eyes, a twinkle of the rejoicing of His ever-present, most faithful spirit within.
-Their years of affliction and sorrow do not rob them of His joy.
-This joy has filled these Christians up inside so that it shines forth from their countenance, overflowing in love for God and others.
-They know the presence of His joy, having passed through many tests and trials where they learned of His faithfulness.
-They clung to the words Jesus spoke.
+For these saints, the years of affliction and sorrow do not rob them of His joy.
+His joy has filled these Christians up inside so that it shines forth from their countenance, overflowing in love for God and others.
+They know the presence of His joy, having passed through many tests and trials where God’s faithfulness is proven to them.
+They have clung to the words Jesus spoke.
 They are spirit and they are life!

 “You make known to me the path of life; in your presence, there is fullness of joy; at your right hand are pleasures forevermore.”
 Psalms 16:11 ESV

-God desires His people to be joyful, to enjoy the allotment of His Kingdom He has provided.
-His presence continually fills up His joy within us.
 It’s a powerful prayer to ask God to show us the path of life He has for us.
 This is not merely a nice turn of phrase, it is a specific promise that He will show us how to live.
-There is His path for our lives, outlined in the scriptures and more specifically understood by His spirit.
+There is His path for our lives, outlined in the scriptures and most specifically understood by His spirit.
 Therein lies the joy of walking in obedient surrender.
+God desires His people to be joyful, to enjoy the allotment of His Kingdom He has provided.
+At His right hand there are everlasting pleasures.

-There is a particular path for each of us that God knows.
-He is revealing it, appearing within to tell us how to walk, where to go, and what to do.
+Rather than trying to work joy up, His presence continually fills up His joy within us.
+Walking in the particular path He has destined for each of us brings this joy.
+He is revealing it, appearing within to tell us how to walk, where to go, what to say or not to say, what to do or not to do.
+He is even faithful to tell us when to do nothing, to say nothing.
 As we draw near to him, particularly in times of adversity, His presence to guide, direct, and reassure us is there, along with His joy.
-The most joyful place to walk is in the center of His will.
-Challenges?
-Yes.
-Afflictions?
-Yes.
-But:

 “Many are the afflictions of the righteous, but the Lord delivers him out of them all.”
 Psalm 34:19-20 NKJV

+Joy is named by Paul as one of the top three fruits of the spirit in the great love chapter of 1 Corinthians 13.
 We can seek and obtain all we want of His nature to bear all of His fruit, the signs of living in Him.
+When our roots go down deep into Him, the fruit of the spirit grows naturally, being attached to the Vine.

 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.”
 Galatians 5:22-23 ESV

-Our heavenly Father loves us.
-Like any father, He enjoys us being joyful.
-What makes a parent more joyful, themselves, than when their dearly loved and precious children show forth joy?
 Wise parents teach their children that true joy comes from those things that are unseen, the godly qualities within, not from possessions or entertainment or experiences.
 Indeed, we are commanded to be joyful:

 As we mature in the Lord, we learn that this kind of happiness leads some to seek more and more in this life, an endless search for fulfillment with no lasting contentment.
-That’s not what He promises.
+There are those who are rich, wealthy in the things of this world, but never joyous.
+They are ever seeking the next pleasure, the more exciting experience, the greater acquisition of the world’s riches.That’s not what He promises.
 Here is what He promises:

 “Blessed is the man who does not walk in the counsel of the wicked, or set foot on the path of sinners, or sit in the seat of mockers.
 But his delight is in the Law of the Lord, and on His law he meditates day and night.

 So the redeemed of the Lord will return and enter Zion with singing, crowned with everlasting joy.
+Gladness and joy will overtake them, and sorrow and sighing will flee.”
+Isaiah 35: 10 BSB

-In this Day of the Lord surely upon us, we are returning to spiritual Zion, where dwell the perfected saints on the other side.
-They are waiting for us to join them in coming victories on the earth at His appearing.
+These holy saints are waiting for us to join them in coming victories on the earth at His appearing, when he descends with a shout!
 The fullness of His joy is a promise to be fulfilled in this time.
 Truly, truly His kingdom is coming to the earth, established in His redeemed saints.
 The time for the fullness of His joy is now!

 Previous